 The dictionary is definitely wrong on this particular word

 If you're certain that our dictionary is wrong, please email email@example.com a screenshot of your game allowing or not allowing you to play the word.
 Also, please confirm the spelling in a real dictionary first before emailing us so as to not incorrectly burden our support personnel.
-You might also want to look up the word on this website (use the search box in the upper-right corner) to see what several other word games think about the acceptability of the word:
+You might also want to look up the word on this website (use the magnifying glass in the upper-right corner to open a search box, then type your word in there) to see what several other word games think about the acceptability of the word:

 This tool usually shows that Alphabear 2's dictionary isn't the only dictionary in which a word is/isn't allowed.